jonathanhogg/flitter/docs/physics.md

 - `time` is an optional attribute providing the simulation clock
 - `resolution` is an optional attribute specifying a *minimum* simulation step interval
+- `run` specifies a "run" number for this simulation, non-integer values will be *floor*ed.

 The simulation maintains an internal simulation clock which begins at zero and advances in steps equal to the minimum of `resolution` or the difference between